Samosa is one of the most popular snacks in India.

-Some Halwais and snacks sellers also add Turmeric Powder, Red Chilli Powder, Coriander Leaves, Chickpeas, Cashews, Raisins, etc. to their Samosas.
+Some Halwais and snack sellers also add Turmeric Powder, Red Chilli Powder, Coriander Leaves, Chickpeas, Cashews, Raisins, etc., to their Samosas.

 However, if you want to make traditional Punjabi-style Samosas at home, you can use the above list of ingredients.

 For readymade sheets, though, you just have to prepare the potato masala mixture separately.